civol/HDLRuby/README.md

 ### Statements
 <a name="statements"></a>

-Statements are the basic elements of a behavioral description and are regrouped in blocks that specify their execution mode (parallel or sequential).
-There are four kinds of statements: the transmit statements whose execution computes expressions and transmit its result to the target signals, the control segments that change the execution flow of the behavior, the block statements (described earlier) and the inner signal declarations.
+Statements are the basic elements of a behavioral description.
+They are regrouped in blocks that specify their execution mode (parallel or sequential).
+There are four kinds of statements: the transmit statement that computes expressions and send the result to the target signals, the control statement that changes the execution flow of the behavior, the block statement (described earlier) and the inner signal declaration.

 __Note__: